 Generally, the size of the studs and nogging member is 150 x 120 mm and 150 x 50 mm respectively.
 Studs member are fixed at a horizontal interval of 1.5 to 2 m, and nogging member is fixed at a verticle interval of 1 m.
 Spaces that are created in between studs and nogging members are filled by half-brick partitions.

 (2) Hollow clay block partition

-In this type, the hollow clay blocks are used to make the partition walls.
-The hollow clay blocks which are made by using clay or terra-cotta.
+In this type, hollow clay blocks are used to make the partition walls.
+The hollow clay blocks are made by using clay or terra-cotta.

 The blocks can be manufactured in any required shape and size, but their usual size of section is 30 cm × 20 cm and thickness varies from 5 cm to 15 cm.
 The blocks are provided with grooves which helps to join the different blocks rigidly.

 The following are the advantages of Hollow clay block partition walls:

 ➤ Efficient in preventing fire